 - The cost of repairing or replacing your vehicle

 - Large amounts of money for serious losses such as pain and disabilities

 Punitive damages exist to punish behavior that the state wants to discourage, like drunk driving.
 So, in addition to helping accident victims move on with their lives, punitive damages send a strong signal that Georgia has no tolerance for DUI.

 However, local courts sometimes treat a drunk driver’s passengers differently than other victims.
 For example, a court may not want to award you as much money if you knew the driver was impaired and got in the car anyway.
-If you were a passenger, it’s a good idea to speak with a lawyer right away.
+Therefore, if you are a passenger, it’s a good idea to speak with a Stockbridge drunk driving victim accident attorney right away.